6stringbeliever/frontend-nanodegree-mobile-portfolio/README.md

 ### Installation

+1. Download the repo.
-Download the repo and copy to your server.
-The content in the repo is optimized.
+1. The optimized content is in the dist directory.
+The source code is in the dev directory.
+1. Run the default Gulp task to re-minify everything if you make changes to the dev code.

 ### Optimizations